 If you spend more than a certain amount of hours per week caring for a relative or friend, you could be entitled to government benefits.
 Read more about benefits for carers.

 Visit Which?
-Elderly Care to read more on benefits and allowances for the elderly.
+Later Life Care to read more on benefits and allowances for the elderly.

 Money off museum visits

 Most museums offer concessions for senior citizens – English Heritage and National Trust both offer reduced memberships, too.

 Cheap cinema tickets